Academies: information for new openers

 The Education Funding Agency (EFA) sends all new academies a welcome letter specific to each academy on the date of opening.

-In addition, new academies receive a New academies welcome pack - October 2016 (PDF, 450KB, 23 pages) which aims to guide you through your first few months on matters relating to funding, funding-agreement compliance, finance and financial assurance.
+In addition, new academies receive a New academies welcome pack - November 2016 (PDF, 471KB, 23 pages) which aims to guide you through your first few months on matters relating to funding, funding-agreement compliance, finance and financial assurance.

 The welcome pack includes: